thecatpower/VMCwithHCX-Tanzu/Lab-Guide_Day2/README.md

 Try to access app from your favorite browser.
 Does it work?

+Try to run busybox pod in your namespace and reach php page: `kubectl -n ${USER} run -it --rm busybox --image=busybox -- sh` and ``
+What is the result?
+Why?

-Load the app and discover how k8s scale deployments: `./scale_test.sh`.
+Load the app and discover how k8s scale deployments: `./scale_in_pods.sh`.

 Tips: there is a namespace that's running Octant.